LeGusto/Algorithm-visualizer/README.md

 This project is a website that visualizers algorithms.
-It was made to help me better understand the algorithms.
 Made using React + Vite + Typescript.